-As summarized above, DEC executed PPAs with ten total proposals through the Tranche 2 solicitation on October 15, 2020.
+As summarized above, DEP executed a PPA with the one winning proposal through the Tranche 2 solicitation on October 15, 2020.
 There were no Utility-Owned proposals selected in Tranche 2.
-Commercial operation dates have not been estimated as of this filing, with the exception of one advanced stage proposal.
-Further details concerning the ten proposals are included in the following table:
+A commercial operation date has not been estimated as of this filing.
+Further details concerning the winning proposal are included in the following table: